Muslim victims of Myanmar unrest face uncertain future

 The trial of seven Muslim men accused of murdering a monk, believed to be the first killing in the March unrest in Meikhtila, is expected to conclude this week.
 Those on trial say they are innocent.

-The sound of hammers ring across the city as workers dismantle what is left of the Muslim neighbourhood, stone by stone.
+The sound of hammers ring across the city as workers dismantle what is left of the Muslim neighborhood, stone by stone.
 There are no signs of Muslims on the streets.

 More than 8,000 Muslims are being held in seven official camps that are off-limits to journalists.
 Thousands more have crowded into unofficial camps in villages near Meikhtila, where police also restrict their movements and prevented them from speaking with Reuters.